 Honestly, some of these sayings will have you scratching your head, as I did, but I will translate the meanings, as I understand them.
-Like they say “a nod’s as guid as a wink tae a blind horse”, meaning, explain yourself properly, and make your meaning clear.
+Like they say “a nod’s as guid as a wink tae a blind horse”, meaning, explain yourself properly, and make your meaning crystal clear.

 - I’ll gie ye a skelpit lug! – I’ll give you a slap on the ear.